lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - _a.k.a_ Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold _a.k.a._ Jean Ribbon
   - Two Fenn Aries passports found so far for "Jean Ribbon" and "Samantha Hayes"
 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
-- In the Safehouse (Reservoir Station), there is a picture of a crack in a wall near a curving staircase.
-This is the wall in the chess puzzle room.
-- In the Safehouse, there is a picture of security monitors, with A on one (second from top-right) with the note "delete it!" written next to it.
-This corresponds to a view of the Archives. ???
-- Which room corresponds to the Aquarium setup with two benches, two urns, and a chair?
 - The Closed Exhibit: what about being there at 1:30?
 - East gate access on the grounds?
 - The Den clocks have markings on them suggesting that the following times may be significant: